-An attention-grabbing garden shed does more than declutter your garden.
-It can create a comfortable work space, provide a backdrop for prized plants, or deliver a destination where you can relax and entertain friends.
-Read on for ideas about how to select, site, landscape, and use garden sheds with style.
+Garden sheds do more than provide outdoor storage.
+They can create a comfortable work space, provide a backdrop for prized plants, or deliver a destination where you can relax and entertain friends.
+This cottage garden shed serves as a sweet focal point amidst a whimsical garden.

 Thanks to Summerwood for providing this beautiful shed.

 If you’re wondering how to make a garden shed look nice, add a little vintage character.
 Salvaged windows and barn-board siding give this garden shed visual appeal.
 Thoughtful details, like the window trim on the exterior and the cupola perched on the roof, transform what could be a basic storage shed into an inspiring garden-side retreat.
 And don’t be afraid of a little color, either.
 Because sheds are smaller, a bright and bold color will simply pop, rather than overtake, like it would on a larger house or garage.